Home » My Rants & Recommendations » Is Lugano Worth Visiting? 9 Reasons Why You Should Visit Lugano, Switzerland

 7. Monte Bré

 One of the most imposing sights from Lugano is Monte Bré.
 After our visit to Grotto Descanso, we visited Monte Bré by taking a funicular ride to the top.
-The views on the way up were wonderful.
+The views on the way up were brilliant.

 There is one stop to change trains.